 It might be a cool day, say 65 or 70 degrees out; a beautiful summer day and you’re playing outside.
-Your guitar case if left in the sun is going to heat up more rapidly because it’s black. and absorbing the heat.
+Your guitar case, if left in the sun, will heat up more rapidly because it’s black and absorbing the heat.

 I’ve seen it a million times: the latches of the case get popped open, the case top gets lifted up, and the little pick compartment area gets flipped up to prop up the guitar neck as an aid to change strings.

 If those come down on your guitar, those latches are going to dig into the top of your guitar.
 It’s called “case bite.”
 It’s not something you want to deal with because it’s like a nail being driven into your guitar.
 You don’t want that.

-Again, please don’t change your strings in your guitar case.
+Again, please don’t change the strings in your guitar case.
 If you absolutely have to and you’re hard up for a place to change your strings, go ahead and take your guitar out and pop it on top of the case.
 It will be a lot easier to do that and you won’t risk hurting your guitar.

-That’s a wrap for guitar case 101 I hope this helps you on your guitar journey and keeps your guitar healthy, happy, and ding free.
+That’s a wrap for guitar case 101!
+I hope this helps you on your guitar journey and keeps your guitar healthy, happy, and ding free.

 Learning to Play the Guitar the Right Way